facebook/react/docs/docs/accessibility.md

 ### Keyboard focus and focus outline

 Keyboard focus refers to the current element in the DOM that is selected to accept input from the keyboard.
-We see it everywhere as a focus outline similar to the that shown in the following image:
+We see it everywhere as a focus outline similar to that shown in the following image:

 <img src="/react/img/docs/keyboard-focus.png" alt="Blue keyboard focus outline around a selected link." />